Payday Loan Rollover Calculator

 As one can imagine, these rollovers can quickly add up.
 It’s largely due to this mechanism that short-term loan borrowers find themselves in a sinking hole of debt.
 Similarly, it’s due to these rollovers that consumer advocates have such a problem with short-term financing since borrowers—who are already in a bad financial situation since they need a paycheck advance—often wind up in a worse financial situation than before they borrowed any money.

-This payday loan calculator will reveal how costly multiple rollovers can be.
+Payday loan calculators help reveal how costly multiple rollovers can be.

-To use this payday loan rollover calculator, enter the amount you need to borrow, the days you intend to borrow the money for, the amount a lender will charge you to borrow, and the amount of rollover you expect you may need.
+To use a payday loan rollover calculator, enter data like the amount you need to borrow, the days you intend to borrow the money for, the amount a lender will charge you to borrow, and the amount of rollover you expect you may need.

 If you find a payday loan is still affordable, despite the costs that could arise if rolled over, go ahead and apply using the application below the calculated results.